SystemsGenetics/kube-runner/README.md

 # kube-runner

 This repository provides a tool for running bioinformatics workflows as jobs on a Kubernetes cluster.
-This repository also contains Docker resources for several applications:
+This repository also contains some examples for several applications:

 - [GEMmaker](https://github.com/SystemsGenetics/GEMmaker)
 - [gene-oracle](https://github.com/ctargon/gene-oracle)